ZhenyingZhu/StudyNotes/SystemDesign.md

 Functional requirement:

-- from big URL to uniq short URL
+1. from big URL to uniq short URL
-- from short URL to big URL or not found
+2. from short URL to big URL or not found
-- short URL is 6 chars
+3. short URL is 6 chars
-- short URL is random
+4. short URL is random
-- two short URLs for the same big URLs are different
+5. two short URLs for the same big URLs from two different users are different
-- only users with account to create the URL
+6. only users with account to create the URL
-- URL with expiration date
+7. URL with expiration date
-- monitor the health and metrics
+8. monitor the health and metrics

 Non-funcitonal requirements

-- highly available
+1. highly available: 99.999%
-- fault tolerant
+2. fault tolerant
-- R/W ops minimal latencies
+3. R/W ops minimal latencies
-- scalable
+4. scalable
-- min cost possible
+5. min cost possible
-- strong consistency as a whole
+6. strong consistency as a whole
+7. durable

+APIs

+1. userLogon(): return token
+2. userLogoff()
+3. createShortURL(userToken, bigURL, option expirationTime)
+4. getBigURL(shortURL)

+High level design:

+- a LB in front of 3 app servers.
+- distributed DB
+- In-memory cache: use LRU.
+  - local vs. global: local is quicker, but can cause dup copy
-- durable
+  - global: Memcache

+Detailed Design:

+- base64: (0-9, a-z, A-Z, -, _). + and / are unsafe for HTTP request.
+- 6 chars, so 64^6=68.7B
+- Generate short URL options
+  1. Use MD5 hash of the big URL: MD5 is 128 bits and encoded to 22 chars.
+So 16 chars would be dropped
+  2. zookeeper to get a range of counter: need to maintain another service
+  3. Use key-generation service (KGS)
+  4. store a counter in DB, each app server reserves a block of numbers until exhausted, then get another block.
+Need a lock to make sure no race condition

 ### Payment Gateway System